pupil-labs/pupil-docs/src/invisible/user-guide/invisible-monitor.md

 ---
-description: Pupil Invisible Monitor is a stand alone desktop app.
-It shows all available Pupil Invisible Devices in your Local Area Network.
+description: Pupil Invisible Monitor is a stand alone desktop app used to stream scene video and gaze data from all available Pupil Invisible eye tracking devices on your local WiFi network.
 ---

 # Invisible Monitor App